robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/section-3-5-modeling-with-mutable-data.md

 To avoid this drawback we can represent the queue as a list, together with an additional pointer that indicates the final pair in the list.

-A queue then is represented as a pair whose head is the front of the queue and the tail is
+A queue then is represented as a pair whose head is a pointer to the front of the queue and the tail is a pointer to the rear of the queue (end of the list).
 ![queue_representation.png](/queue_representation.png)